The formal theory of relative monads: Algebras and opalgebras

-\begin{remark} It appears likely there exists a 2-dimensional treatment of relative monads, in which algebras and opalgebras become special cases of relative monad morphisms, analogously to the formal theory of monads~\cite{street1972formal}.
-However, since the setting of \ve{}s and skew-multicategories already incurs a significant increase in complexity over 2-categories and monoidal categories, we defer such a 2-dimensional treatment to future work. \end{remark}
+\begin{remark} It appears likely that there exists a two-dimensional treatment of relative monads, in which algebras and opalgebras become special cases of relative monad morphisms, analogously to the formal theory of monads~\cite{street1972formal}.
+However, since the setting of \ve{}s and skew-multicategories already incurs a significant increase in complexity over 2-categories and monoidal categories, we defer such a two-dimensional treatment to future work. \end{remark}